 We are using video-conferencing technology to share, learn and educate, meaning we are able to exchange knowledge more efficiently.

-We currently have three ECHO networks which we run with the island's nursing homes, palliative care link nurses and pharmacists.
+We currently have two ECHO networks which we run: palliative care link nurses and pharmacists.

 If you would like to know more about Project ECHO, or are interested in becoming involved, please contact firstname.lastname@example.org